velexi-research/TestTools.jl/README.md

   * [TestSetExtensions](https://github.com/ssfrr/TestSetExtensions.jl)

-    * The `EnhancedTestSet` type and methods are based extensively on `TestsetExtensions.ExtendedTestSet`.
+    * The base code for `EnhancedTestSet` (which implements diffs for comparisons and progress dots) comes directly from `TestsetExtensions.ExtendedTestSet`.

     * The `run_tests()` and `autodetect_tests()` methods are essentially a re-implementation and refactoring of the `TestsetExtensions.@includetests` macro as methods.